NoemiVergopolan/page/content/publication/2021_chaney_hydroblocks_two_way_coupling/index.md

 summary: Although there have been significant advances in river routing and sub-grid heterogeneity (i.e., tiling) schemes in Earth system models over the past decades, there has yet to be a concerted effort to couple these two concepts.
 This paper aims to bridge this gap through the development of a two-way coupling between tiling schemes and river networks in the HydroBlocks land surface model.
 The scheme is implemented and tested over a 1 arc degree domain in Oklahoma, United States.

+tags:
+- HydroBlocks
-tags: [HydroBlocks, Land Surface Modeling, Rivers, Floods]
+- Land Surface Modeling
+- Rivers
+- Extremes

 # Display this page in the Featured widget?
 featured: true